fjvallarino/monomer/docs/tutorials/01-basics.md

 window size, input status, focus and several other items.
 - **model**: the current state.

-Finally, a WidgetNode is returned.
-The function expects a node, which can be a single widget or a more complex layout.
+Finally, a WidgetNode is returned, which can be a single widget or a more complex layout.

 Before moving forward, a quick clarification:

 - A `Widget` implements the functions to initialize, merge, dispose and render a specific type of widget.
-Instances of widgets can be created and these may contain internal state.
+For example, checkbox and textField.
+In case you need custom rendering, you will be implementing a `Widget`.
-- A `WidgetNode` contains a widget instance and all the information related to its location, visibility, key and similar.
-When mentioning the _"widget tree"_, it really is the _"widget node tree"_.
+- A `WidgetNode` contains a widget instance and all the information related to its location, size, visibility, etc. When mentioning the _"widget tree"_, it really is the _"widget node tree"_.
 All the functions mentioned throughout the tutorials return `WidgetNode`s.

 We'll explore some basic widgets next.